Uber Contract 'Gibberish', Says MP Investigating Gig Economy

 [1] Epstein, Landes and Posner, How Business Fares in the Supreme Court, 97 Minn.
 L. Rev. 1431 (2013) PDF [minnesotalawreview.org].

-The Jig Is Up On The "Gig" Economy (Score:2)
+The Jig Is Up On The "Gig" Economy (Score:3)

 The jig is up on the "gig" economy.
 I can't wait for it to completely collapse.
 I hope the short-term rental economy goes next.